 - 1. Students who were admitted with at least one year of full funding, during the period of promised full funding, provided they are making satisfactory progress and have good teaching evaluations (if they have taught previously).
 Satisfactory progress is defined in Part III.J of the Guide for Graduate Students in Economics. - 2.
 Second year students who were admitted with at least two years of full funding, who in their first attempt at the core exam failed one exam (but passed the other), and whose cumulative GPA is 3.5. - 3.
 Fourth year students who have satisfied the core and field requirements, have good teaching evaluations (if they have taught previously), and have passed the general examination. - 4.
-Fourth year students who have satisfied the core and field requirements, have good teaching evaluations (if they have taught previously), have established a supervisory committee.
+Fourth year students who have satisfied the core and field requirements, have good teaching evaluations (if they have taught previously), have established a supervisory committee, and have not yet passed the general examination.
 Note that satisfactory progress requires students to establish a supervisory committee in the beginning of the fourth year and that minimally acceptable progress requires students to establish a supervisory committee by the May of the fourth year. - 5.
 Third year students who have satisfied the core and field requirements, have good teaching evaluations (if they have taught previously), and have a cumulative GPA of at least 3.6. - 6.
 Second year students who have satisfied the core requirements and have good teaching evaluations (if they have taught previously). - 7.
-Second year students who were admitted with at least two years of full funding, who in their first attempt at the core exam failed at least one exam, and who were not ranked 2. - 8.
-Second year students who have passed one core examination and failed the other, have a cumulative GPA of 3.75 or better in the first year core courses and have maintained that GPA, and have good teaching evaluations (if they have taught previously). - 9.
-Fifth year students who have satisfied the core and field requirements, have good teaching evaluations, and have passed the general examination. - 10.
-Fifth year students who have satisfied the core and field requirements, have good teaching evaluations, and have not passed the general examination provided the supervisory committee chair confirms that acceptable progress is being made. - 11.
+Second year students who have passed one core examination and failed the other, have a cumulative GPA of 3.75 or better in the first year core courses and have maintained that GPA, and have good teaching evaluations (if they have taught previously). - 8.
+Fifth year students who have satisfied the core and field requirements, have good teaching evaluations, and have passed the general examination. - 9.
+Fifth year students who have satisfied the core and field requirements, have good teaching evaluations, and have not passed the general examination provided the supervisory committee chair confirms that acceptable progress is being made. - 10.
 All others